About Us

 Thursdays 10 am - noon: Art Club drop-in.
 Open to anyone whether you're artistic or not.
 Usually there is an art activity of the week, but it's also fine to do your own thing.
 Materials are provided but you can also bring your own.

-Sunday afternoons, and Monday to Thursday, approx. 8 am to 4 pm, the church is open for prayer, contemplation, quiet time, and an opportunity to light a candle as a prayer or a way of remembering someone who has died.
+Sunday afternoons, and Monday to Friday, the church is open for prayer, contemplation, quiet time, and an opportunity to light a candle as a prayer.
+We usually open around 8.15 (later on Fridays), and close up around 4 pm.

 Who we are

 I am Ruth, the vicar of this parish.
-I have been in Stevenage for five years.
+I have been in Stevenage for over six years.
 I grew up in America, and have come to love a lot that English people sometimes take for granted, such as public footpaths, the NHS, and tea!

-We have a team of key people, including an associate priest: the Revd Andy Thomas; lay ministers: Clive Bell, Keith Battarbee & Glynis Ireton; administrator: Janice Apthorpe; Parish Safeguarding Officer: Diane Hanlon; and churchwarden: Mary Barton
+We have a team of key people, including an associate priest: the Revd Andy Thomas; lay ministers: Clive Bell, Keith Battarbee & Glynis Ireton; administrator: Janice Apthorpe; Parish Safeguarding Officer: Lee Slater; and churchwarden: Mary Barton